Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Technical preliminaries

-provided with periodic boundary conditions $\bm x(t)=\bm x(t+\beta)$, and in this paper we essentially focus on the limit $\beta\to \infty$ i.e. for vanishing temperature.
-Note that we use the notation $[\mathcal{D} x(t)]$ for the path integral ``measure'', to distinguish it from the standard Lebesgue integration measure $\dd \bm x$.
-Furthermore, because the mass $m_0$ does not renormalize in the large $N$ limit in the symmetric phase (it corresponds to the field strength renormalization, see below), we set $m_0=1$.
+subject to periodic boundary conditions $\bm x(t)=\bm x(t+\beta)$.
+In this paper, we primarily focus on the limit $\beta\to \infty$, which corresponds to the zero-temperature limit.
+Note that we use the notation $[\mathcal{D} \bm{x}(t)]$ for the path integral measure to distinguish it from the standard Lebesgue integration measure $\dd \bm x$.
+Furthermore, since the mass $m_0$ does not renormalize in the large-$N$ limit within the symmetric phase (it corresponds to the field strength renormalization, see below), we set $m_0=1$

-As is usual in quantum field theory (QFT), the path integral \eqref{pathintegralZ} allows computing vacuum-vacuum expectation value of field correlations at different times\footnote{The hat means quantum operator.} \cite{ZinnJustinBook2}:
+As is standard in quantum field theory (QFT), the path integral \eqref{pathintegralZ} allows us to compute the vacuum expectation values of field correlations at different times\footnote{The hat denotes a quantum operator.} \cite{ZinnJustinBook2}:

-These correlations can be computed using perturbation theory, and the perturbative expansion is structured as a power series in $\hbar$.
-The limit $\hbar \to 0$ corresponds to the so-called \textit{classical limit}.
-Finally, as $\beta$ remains fixed, paths can be decomposed into modes,
+These correlations can be computed using perturbation theory, where the expansion is organized as a power series in $\hbar$.
+The limit $\hbar \to 0$ corresponds to the standard \textit{classical limit}.
+Finally, for finite $\beta$, the paths can be decomposed into modes,